3a9LL/ClassIdent/README.md

 For x86/x64 PE executables (now only for MSVC).

 ## Installation
-Install Python27
+1) Install Python27
-python -m pip install PySide
-python -m pip install ctypes
-Copy from plugin to IDA Plugins folder.
+2) Copy from plugin to IDA Plugins folder.